grodansparadis/vscp-doc-spec/vscp_websocket.md

 # VSCP Daemon VSCP Websocket Interface

 The daemon exports a HTML5 websocket interface from version 0.3.3.
 This interface makes it possible to have web widgets that are self contained and entirely written in JavaScript which can send and receive VSCP events.
 This means that you can create a simple web page, place your widgets on it and with or without a stand alone web server have a lightweight user interface.
 As phone, tablets and other devices generally also support HTML5.
 That is you have a general way for user interface creation.
-If you prefer apps. you can compile your interface code using **phonegap** or similar tools.
+If you prefer apps.

 The websocket server can be reached on port 8080(default) just as the internal web server and will use SSL if the web server is configured to use it.
 The VSCP & Friends package comes with a few simple test pages.